Protestantism in North Macedonia

-It is estimated that Protestantism is practised by 61,358 or roughly 3% of the total population in 2016.
+It is estimated that Protestantism is practised by 61,358 or roughly 3% of the total population of North Macedonia in 2016.

-History of Protestantism in North Macedonia
+History

-In the late 19th and early 20th century many American missionaries working from Salonika converted a number of villages in the Strumica-Petrich region to Methodism.
-These villages still retain the Methodist faith to this day.
-Another significant sect of Protestantism in North Macedonia is the Baptist faith.
-Baptist work existed in North Macedonia as early as 1928.
+In the late 19th and early 20th century many American missionaries working from Ottoman Salonika converted a number of villages in the Strumica region to Methodism.
+These villages still retain the Methodist faith.
+Baptist work existed in then Vardar Banovina as early as 1928.
 The Union of Baptist Christians was organized in 1991.
 It is a member of the European Baptist Federation and the Baptist World Alliance.
 It is estimated that Protestantism is practised by 61,358 or roughly 3% of the total population in 2016.

 Many Methodists emigrated in the 1960s and 1970s.
 A number of these came to Australia.
 There is a Macedonian parish of the Uniting Church operating in Wood Street, East Preston.
 There is also a Macedonian Baptist community in Regent.